torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 ## Binning times

-matplotlib doesn't have anything like Gnuplot's `smooth frequency` filter (AFAIK), making it less convenient to do a quick-and-dirty line chart.
+matplotlib doesn't have anything like gnuplot's `smooth frequency` filter (AFAIK), making it less convenient to do a quick-and-dirty line chart.
 It seems necessary to preprocess the data before plotting it.
 I looked at using numpy's `histogram` function or `matplotlib.axes.Axes.hist` but it seems easier to count the frequency per bin using a `defaultdict`.

 For bin widths that evenly divide a day, timestamps are most easily binned when represented as Unix time since every day is defined to have exactly 86400 seconds [according to POSIX](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_16) regardless of leap seconds and it's easy to use the modulus operator, `%`, on an integer to find the start of some number of seconds, minutes, or hours.
 Wheras rounding `datetime.datetime` instances seems to require cascading through the different units, and rounding matplotlib's days-since-0001-01-01 representation involves dealing with floats, which are tricky to compare or round reliably and thus a bad choice for dictionary keys.